RavemanThc/EnglishHome/README.md

 # EnglishHome

-EnglishHome — веб-приложение для поиска преподавателей английского языка. Пользователь может просматривать преподавателей, фильтровать их по языку, уровню и стоимости занятия, добавлять преподавателей в избранное и бронировать уроки.
+EnglishHome is a web application for finding English language teachers.
+Users can browse teachers, filter them by language, level, and hourly rate, add teachers to their favorites, and book lessons.

 ## ✨ Features

-- 👨‍🏫 Просмотр списка преподавателей
+- 👨‍🏫 Browse a list of English teachers
-- 🔎 Фильтрация преподавателей:
+- 🔎 Filter teachers by:
-  - по языку преподавания
-  - по уровню ученика
-  - по стоимости занятия
-  - только избранные преподаватели

-- ❤️ Добавление и удаление преподавателей из избранного
+  - Teaching language
+  - Student level
+  - Hourly rate
+  - Favorites only

+- ❤️ Add and remove teachers from favorites
-- 🔐 Регистрация и авторизация пользователей
+- 🔐 User registration and authentication
-- 👤 Отображение профиля авторизованного пользователя
+- 👤 Display the authenticated user's profile
-- 📅 Бронирование уроков
+- 📅 Book lessons with teachers
-- 📚 Просмотр информации о преподавателе
+- 📚 View detailed teacher information
-- 📱 Адаптивный интерфейс для различных устройств
-- ➕ `Load more` для постепенной загрузки списка преподавателей
+- ➕ `Load more` functionality for the teacher list
-- 🔒 Защита функций, доступных только авторизованным пользователям
+- 🔒 Authentication-based access to protected features

 ## 🛠 Tech Stack